circuitdao/docs/docs/glossary.md

 **Absorb coin.** A coin included in a spend bundle to absorb mojos released by one of more other coins.
 Depending on the coins spent in the transaction, an absorb coin can be a plain XCH coin or a BYC or CRT CAT.
 For example, a plain XCH absorb coin is used when withdrawing collateral from a vault.

-**Approval mod.** One of five (?) coin types that have permission to issue and/or melt BYC or CRT.
-See the [corresponding section](../technical-manual/advanced-topics/approval-mods) on the Statutes page for details.
+**Approval mod.** One of five protocol coin types that have permission to issue or melt BYC or CRT, or to withdraw BYC from treasury.
+See the [Approval Mods](../technical-manual/advanced-topics/approval-mods) page for details.

 **Arg.** Short for argument.
 A value that is passed into a mod or function.
 A value passed into a mod that is considered part of the mod itself, is referred to as a curried arg.